 Get all the current connections of the specified user using “@self” as Connection-Id.

 Get a specific connection information by using a specific Connection-Id.

-The response payload of success response SHOULD contain
+The response payload of successful responses SHOULD contain a connection or a collection of connection objects formatted according to section 9.4.1.